-The nested structure of our data gives a particular challenge for our task: Our unit of analysis are voter-candidate dyads, with the outcome variable indicating whether the respondent recalls a specific candidate name.
+A particular challenge for our task is given by the nested structure of our data: Our unit of analysis are voter-candidate dyads, with the outcome variable indicating whether the respondent recalls a specific candidate name.
 Each respondent is paired with all relevant candidates in their electoral district.
 Thus, each respondent occurs usually five or six times in the dataset.
 The challenge arises from the fact that observations of the same respondent are not independent.
 Standard random forests do not account for such dependencies that arise in clustered data structures.

-To address this issue, we implement a two-stage respondent-level bootstrap procedure that breaks the clustered structure of our data before fitting random forests.
-In the first stage, we draw a bootstrapped sample of respondents from the training data.
+To address this issue, we implement a two-stage respondent-level bootstrap procedure that breaks the clustered structure of our data before fitting random forests.6 In the first stage, we draw a bootstrapped sample of respondents from the training data.
 In the second stage, we sample one observation of each respondent sampled in the first stage.
-This results in a bootstrapped sample where the number of
+This results in a bootstrapped sample where the number of observations amounts to the number of respondents (rather than a sample where the number of observations amounts to the number of respondents times the number of candidates' observations).
+Given this random procedure, we can assume that the observations within each bootstrapped sample are independent.
+We use the resulting sample to fit a random forest model and repeat the procedure 50 times.7 For each imputation replicate, this results in 50 bootstrapped